 - Allowing Community Colleges to grant high school diplomas to their own students.

 CCLP SUPPORTS SB23-007, enhancing adult education in Colorado.
-Read more about SB23-007 here and about Adult Education in Colorado here.
+Read SB23-007 Fact Sheet and endorsers (as of 4.14.23) and about Adult Education in Colorado here.
 (Both fact sheets provided by Spring Institute.)

 2023 State Legislation List

-Throughout the legislative session, CCLP will compile a list of bills concerning economic opportunity and poverty reduction.
+Throughout the legislative session, CCLP compiles a list of bills concerning economic opportunity and poverty reduction.
 This list will include bill sponsors, assigned committees, and the organizations that have expressed their support for or opposition to each bill.